 So where does this desire to change the world with apps and social media come from?

-For older 2b developers, age and experience may explain this desire for their work to have a wider impact.
-For the younger developers in Group 1, however, early use of social media may have given them a clear perspective on the social impact of online products.
+For older developers in group 2b, age and experience might explain this desire for their work to have a broader impact.
+For the younger developers in Group 1, however, early use of social media may have given them a precise perspective on the social impact that online products have.

 Higher expectations